-Dirt bike brands who still make 2 stroke dirt bikes for trail riding
+Dirt bike brands that still make 2 stroke dirt bikes for trail riding

 Unfortunately, there are only a few left, and there’s only one original Japanese manufacturer making a 2 stroke dirt bike for trail riding.

 These are the current dirt bike brands still making a 2 stroke trail bike: